Density Estimation in Infinite Dimensional Exponential Families: Introduction

 Since $J_n(\theta)$ is also independent of $A(\theta)$, $\hat{\theta}_n=\arg\min_{\theta\in\Theta}J_n(\theta)$ may be easily computable, unlike the MLE.
-We would like to highlight that while the score matching approach may have computational advantages over MLE, it only estimates $p_\theta$ up to the scaling factor $A(\theta)$, and therefore requires the approximation or computation of $A(\theta)$ through numerical integration to estimate $p_\theta$ (note that this issue exists even with MLE but not with KDE).
+We would like to highlight that while the score matching approach may have computational advantages over MLE, it only estimates $p_\theta$ up to the scaling factor $A(\theta)$, and therefore requires the approximation or computation of $A(\theta)$ through numerical integration to estimate $p_\theta$.
+Note that this issue (of computing $A(\theta)$ through numerical integration) exists even with MLE, but not with KDE.
+In score matching, however, numerical integration is needed only once, while MLE would typically require a functional form of the log-partition function which is approximated through numerical integration at every step of an iterative optimization algorithm (for example, see (\ref{Eq:ml})), thus leading to major computational savings.
+An important application that does not require the computation of $A(\theta)$ is in finding modes of the distribution, which has recently become very popular in image processing \citep{Comaniciu-02}, and has already been investigated in the score matching framework \citep{Sasaki-14}.
+Similarly, in sampling methods such as sequential Monte Carlo \citep{Doucet-01}, it is often the case that the evaluation of unnormalized densities is sufficient to calculate required importance weights.